LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/introduction.rst

 .. figure:: figures/CLI-example.png
    :alt: Sample command line interface.

-   A CLI with navigating the same file paths as the GUI above.
+   A CLI with commands navigating the same file paths as the GUI above.

 The application responsible for running a CLI is called a **terminal** and the